What is Non-Emergency Medical Transport, and How Can It Benefit Patients?

 Modern transportation is making it easier once again.
 Non-emergency medical transport (NEMT) services are critical and provide significant benefits to patients daily.

 Defining Non-Emergency Medical Transport Service: What is NEMT?

 NEMT is a medical transport service for people who need assistance to travel to and from scheduled medical appointments.
 It’s a Medicare benefit and covers non-emergency, important healthcare needs.

 What does NEMT stand for?
 Its full form is non-emergency medical transportation.

-What does it mean to use a non-emergency medical transport service?
-You may also identify one of these service providers stating they are in the NEMT business.
-A non-emergency medical transport service is a provider to help you get medical attention when necessary and not an emergency.
+A non-emergency medical transport service is a provider to help you get medical attention, when necessary, but not in an emergency.
 It sounds simple because it is.

 A non-emergency medical transport service will help pick you up from your home, another location, or even a nursing home.
 The provider will bring you to a medical facility, wherever you need to go.
 Remember that these providers are not the same as an ambulance.
 They are transports, but not when in an emergency.
 If you have an emergency, the recommendation is you still call 9-1-1 for an ambulance and professional with qualifications to assist.

 So, what is non-emergency medical transportation?
 It’s a transport service for non-emergency medical care.

 An individual may have a doctor’s appointment for an annual physical but have no way to get to that appointment by themselves.
 You may have no vehicle.